grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 This order&mdash;set up, test, then tear down&mdash;follows the structure of many testing frameworks.

-Separating the init stage from the VU stage improves k6 performance by removing irrelevant computation from the VU stage.

 <CodeGroup labels={["The four life cycle stages"]} lineNumbers={[true]}>

 ```javascript